dtsoden/Microsoft-PAL/README.md

 The PAL allows Microsoft to identify and recognize partners that have Power Platform and Customer Insights customers.
 Microsoft attributes usage to a partner's organization based on the account's permissions (user role) and scope (tenant, resource, and so on).
 This attribution can be used for Advanced Specializations, such as the [Microsoft Low Code Advanced Specializations](https://partner.microsoft.com/membership/advanced-specialization#tab-content-2), and [Partner Incentives](https://partner.microsoft.com/asset/collection/microsoft-commerce-incentive-resources#/).

-## To ensure success, follow these guiding principles:
+## To ensure success, follow these two guiding principles:

 ### 1. Solutions
 As a partner, you are required to import your deliverables into the customers production environment via a solution.
 More about solutions can be found here [Solutions overview](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/solutions-overview)